sinclairzx81/typebox/design/website/docs/type/readonly.md

 # Readonly

-The Optional function applies an `readonly` modifier to a type.
+The Readonly function applies an `readonly` modifier to an object property.
+This modifier is used for type inference and compositing only.
+It has no effect on validation.

 ## Example